kuvandjiev/qtwehtmltopdf/README.md

 POST requests to http://localhost:5555/topdf containing HTML as raw POST data will return the generated PDF

 POST requests to http://localhost:5555/tojpeg containing HTML as raw POST data will return the generated PDF convrted to JPEG

+POST requests to http://localhost:5555/urltopdf containing an URL as raw POST data will return the generated PDF

+POST requests to http://localhost:5555/urltojpeg containing an URL as raw POST data will return the generated PDF convrted to JPEG